Rakesh Jhunjhunwala's Price-to-Growth Ratio: Merging Fundamentals & Tech

 rakesh-jhunjhunwala

 Almost every decision in investing is a 'make or break' situation.
-Here is "The Big Bull" of India's share markets, Rakesh Jhunjhunwala, to share with us how to do smart investing.
-Using the price-to-growth ratio, he selects a choice of stocks that may be good in today's changing markets.
+Here is "The Big Bull" of India's share markets, Rakesh Jhunjhunwala, to tell us how to invest smartly.
+He selects stocks that may be good in today's changing markets using the price-to-growth ratio.
 With the economy all set to grow by 10% in 2024, this is the correct time to learn from Jhunjhunwala's methods.
-He combines fundamental analysis with technical insights to make smart investment decisions.
-Therefore, what this article shall attempt to do is explain how he makes use of the price-to-growth ratio in his decisions.
+He combines fundamental analysis with technical insights to make intelligent investment decisions.
+Therefore, what this article shall attempt to do is explain how he makes use of the price-to-growth ratio in his choices.
 This shall be very helpful for all new and experienced investors in sharpening their investment acumen.

 Key Takeaways